AElfProject/AElf/docs/resources/smart-contract-apis/consensus.md

 **returns**:
 - **round number**: round number.
 - **real time miners information**: public key => miner information.
-- **main chain miners round number**: is not used.
-- **blockchain age**: current time minus block chain start time stamp (if the round number is 1, the block chain age is 1), represented by second.
+- **blockchain age**: current time minus block chain start time (if the round number is 1, the block chain age is 1), represented in seconds.
-- **extra block producer of previous round**: the public key(hexadecimal string) of the first miner, who comes from the last term, in the current term.
+- **extra block producer of previous round**: the public key (hexadecimal string) of the first miner, who comes from the last term, in the current term.
 - **term number**: the current term number.
 - **confirmed irreversible block height**: irreversible block height.
 - **confirmed irreversible block round number**: irreversible block round number.
 - **is miner list just changed**: is miner list different from the the miner list in the previous round.
-- **round id for validation**: round id, calculated by summing block producers' expecting time(second).
+- **round id for validation**: round id, calculated by summing block producers' expecting time (second).

 **MinerInRound**:
 - **order**: the order of miners producing block.